Maxim-Mazurok/google-api-typings-generator/gapi.client.people/readme.md

 await gapi.client.people.otherContacts.list({  });

 /*
 Provides a list of contacts in the authenticated user's other contacts that matches the search query.
-The query matches on a contact's `names`, `emailAddresses`, and `phoneNumbers` fields that are from the OTHER_CONTACT source.
+The query matches on a contact's `names`, `emailAddresses`, and `phoneNumbers` fields that are from the OTHER_CONTACT source. **IMPORTANT**: Before searching, clients should send a warmup request with an empty query to update the cache.
+See https://developers.google.com/people/v1/other-contacts#search_the_users_other_contacts
 */
 await gapi.client.people.otherContacts.search({  });